Ostrog Monastery – Discover One of the Greatest Sanctuaries in Montenegro

 When it comes to the Ostrog monastery accommodation, at the property of the monastery, there are hundreds of available beds for an overnight stay.
 In the summer, if you don’t find an available bed, you can still spend the night in a central square of the monastery.

-Visiting Ostrog from Porto Montenegro via Kotor
+Ostrog Monastery - How to Get There from Porto Montenegro via Kotor?

 Ostrog monastery location is one of the most beautiful ones.
 As the road climbs further towards the monastery, the extraordinary Bjelopavlići plains come into view, which is one of the most breath-taking landscapes you’ll get to see in Montenegro.